 Filmed in all seasons in gorgeous high-definition cinematography, BEFORE THERE WERE PARKS carefully navigates the cultural divide that separates modern times from this not-so-distant past, as it introduces the idea of how America’s national parks remain one of the last and best ties to an ancient indigenous past.

-From an indigenous perspective, a person can never own land, but it is always a person’s responsibility to care for land and to protect it for future generations.
-From far different places, the goals of the Park Service and that of Native Americans meet in America’s national parks.
+From an Indigenous perspective, a person can never own land, but it is always a person’s responsibility to care for land and to protect it for future generations.
+From far different places, the goals of the Park Service and that of Native Americans meet in the US national parks.
 In BEFORE THERE WERE PARKS, viewers discover the beginning of that complex and ongoing story.